 Golder Ranch Fire District

-TUCSON, AZ -- In 2001, the Golder Ranch Fire District received an Assistance to Firefighters Grant to establish its first wellness and fitness program.
+TUCSON, Ariz. -- In 2001, the Golder Ranch Fire District received an Assistance to Firefighters Grant to establish its first wellness and fitness program.
 The grant enabled Golder Ranch to develop and implement a comprehensive wellness and fitness program for the benefit of its 72 paid staff members and 17 volunteers, who are cross-trained to provide both firefighting and emergency medical services.

 Their program includes mandatory exercise periods, annual physical assessments, peer fitness trainers, peer support counseling, and a critical incident stress management team.
 The District also pays for health insurance for its members, whose ages range from 21 to 58, with the average age being 35.